decentralized-identity/claims-credentials/work_items/vc_marketplace.md

     - Verifier Manifest — specifying types of VCs that are required to get services
     - Credential Manifest — VC metadata
 - Some Example User Stories that the group will design:
+    - Issuer:
-    - Issuer: How to communicate business and technical credential requirements to prospective holders?
+        - How to communicate business and technical credential requirements to prospective holders?
-        - What Issuers do I accept?
         - What Compliance Level do I need (these could have technical implications)
         - What Regulation does the Credential need to adhere to?
     - Holder:
         - How to discover parties that accept my credentials?
         - Where can I use these credentials to avail services?
         - Where can I acquire credentials to get access to service X?
     - Verifiers / RP:
+        - What Issuers do I accept?
+        - How do I verify status of a credential in the marketplace interaction? (revocation, expiration, etc.)
         - If holders are missing valid credentials to consume my service, how are holders redirected to a matching issuer.
 How much user-control choice?
 How is (unverified) subject-related data forwarded back into the issuance process.
         - There should NOT be a strong coupling between Verifier and Issuer in this process

 **Part 2: Credential Exchange** (Out of scope for the first iteration)